coresolutionsltd/coresolutions.ltd/src/content/blog/kubernetes-cli-tools-to-boost-your-productivity.md

 K9s enhances your productivity by providing quick access to cluster information and actions with minimal keystrokes.

-You can download K9s from its [GitHub repository](https://github.com/derailed/k9s) and find the full list of commands and features.
+You can find the full list of commands and features install instructions on the [k9s](https://github.com/derailed/k9s) repo.

 ## Stern